 Practicals provide students with the opportunity to develop technical skills and apply theoretical principles to real-life contexts.
 For example, using recent survey data to address topical research issues, from attitudes to ageing to immigration.
 Specialist computer software includes SPSS (statistical package), ARCGIS (mapping and spatial analysis) and NVivo (qualitative data analysis software).

-Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
+Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE).
 A range of e-learning experiences are also embedded in the degree programme including the use of interactive support materials.

 Lectures are normally delivered in large groups and provide important introductions to significant concepts, debates and theories.
 They also provide opportunities to ask questions and seek clarification on key issues as well as gain feedback and advice on assessments.
-We often invite guest speakers from key organisations and civil society groups.
+In sociology we often invite guest speakers from key organisations and civil society groups.

 This is an essential part of life as a Queen’s student and includes private reading, engagement with e-learning resources, and reflection on feedback and assignment preparation.